himiDias/ProgressManager/README.md

 - Issue with not correctly loading assessments/not saving when only adding 1 assessment as coursewokr

 - (FUTURE) add an attribute to say whether year is a masters year, can put credits to 120 and 180 so as to get better graphs immediately instead of having to add all modules to get correct graph

+- Need to reduce length of titles when displaying graph/ create large graph window